Axway/api-builder-docs/content/en/docs/how_to/import_an_api_builder_api_into_api_manager.md

 {{% alert title="Note" color="primary" %}}For convenience, we are granting access to all domains.
 Using \* in production should only be done after assessing the security implications.{{% /alert %}}

 To test the API, click the **Try It** button.
-In this case, we're testing _GET /api/greet_.
+In this case, we are testing _GET /api/greet_.
 This is a simple API that takes a username and responds with a greeting string.

 ![apicatalog_test](/Images/apicatalog_test.png)